99SupunSulakshana/native-app-development-interview-quiz/README.md

 Coroutines stand for cooperating functions.
 Co means cooperation, and Routines means functions.
 When functions cooperate, we can call it a coroutine.
 Kotlin Coroutines are a powerful feature for managing asynchronous programming and concurrency in Kotlin.
 They provide a simple, efficient way to handle tasks like making network requests, reading data from a database, or performing background processing without blocking the main thread in a sequential style.
 Coroutines are lightweight threads that help manage background tasks by providing a structured way to handle concurrency while avoiding callback hell and complex threading code.

+Coroutines can execute a few lines of one function and then they will execute a few lines of another function.
+Then again a few lines of the previous function and so on.
+In this case, it can take full advantage of the thread.
+It will be helpful when a thread is sitting idle and not doing anything.
+In addition to them, It will synchronously enable writing asynchronous code.
+I can say, that coroutine makes multitasking very easy.
+Coroutines do not replace threads, It's like a framework to manage them as well.
+It's lightweight.
+But it has a powerful environment that uses cooperative native functions.
+Therefore, It's an optimized framework written over the threading using cooperative native functions.
+It means it does not map on the native thread, thus it does not require context switching on the processor.

+Two types of coroutines.
+    1. Stackless
+    2. Stackful

+Kotlin is used by stackless coroutines.
+In Kotlin, the coroutine does not have its stack.
+Therefore they do not map on the thread.

 Features of Coroutines

   Light Weight